matthewsmawfield/TEP-GTE/README.md

 ## The TEP Research Program

-This integrated manuscript synthesizes results from a systematic five-paper research program:
+This integrated manuscript synthesizes results from a systematic research program:

 | Paper | Repository | Title | DOI |
 |-------|-----------|-------|-----|